How can I remove my card information from a website?

 What if you can’t opt out of having a website store your information?

-In Juanita’s case, if a website doesn’t allow for opting out of storing your credit card information — since she can’t uncheck the option to store the information — that seems like a design element with a dark patterns agenda.
+In Juanita’s case, the website she was using doesn’t allow for opting out of storing your credit card information since she can’t uncheck the option.
+That seems like a design element with dark patterns.

 In addition to the FTC, various state authorities have also been cracking down on dark patterns that are aimed at thwarting consumers’ choices.
 For instance, the California Consumer Privacy Act, the Colorado Privacy Act and similar legislation in Connecticut weigh in on the use of online dark patterns.